SuniAnalytics/Election_Analysis/README.md

 		- Total no.of voters in the county
 			Can expand script to show Voters turnout (e.g. % of votes cast)
 		- Voting Method
 			Voting method column (e.g. Mail in Ballot, punch cards, counting machines) will help provide analytics on voting methods.
 		- Geography Attributes
 			Can aggregate and analyse election results for any elections at different levels e.g Precint, county, senate, state

-### Enahacncements to script
+### Enhacencements to script

 		Script should be generalized be able to process above dataset changes and also make it dynamic to aggreate results at multiple levels